 The amount of cereal that you are eating before a workout should be based on the number of carbohydrates you are aiming to consume in that meal.

-The general rule of thumb for a pre-workout meal is to eat approximately 1g of carbs per kg of body weight.
+The general rule of thumb for a pre-workout meal is to eat approximately 1g of carbs per kg of body weight as a minimum.

 Can You Eat Cereal After Workouts?

 Yes, you can consume cereal post-workout.
-Since it is high in carbs and low in fat, they are an optimal choice that can be customized to meet your personal carb needs.
-Ensure you are pairing a protein source, like milk or greek yogurts, and a source of nutrients, like strawberries, for a balanced meal.
+Since it is high in carbs and low in fat, it’s an optimal choice that can be customized to meet your personal carb needs.
+Ensure you are pairing a protein source, like milk or greek yogurts, and a source of nutrients, like strawberries, for a balanced post-workout meal.